mokuda2/senioryearreflection/_posts/2022-01-01-The-Head-and-the-Heart.md

 If you don't support my decisions, I will find those who will support me.
 I'm so glad for the support I've received from especially Gyuna and Christian this past school year.
 I feel that their support has helped me navigate my own feelings and has helped me avoid situations that could've taken me down a bad path.
 I know that the kind of life I want to live may not be the kind of life that you saw for my future, and I can sort of understand that.
 I used to think that I'd marry a girl, but I've learned that marriage is more than a mechanical matter.
 Maybe it might sound weird for a heterosexual couple to think that the kind of love and the chemicals that are released are the same for a gay couple, but that's my reality.
 And I'd imagine that the same kind of aversion that I feel towards a relationship with a girl would be the same feeling of aversion that a straight person would feel towards a same-sex relationship.

 Also of note, the names of all the guys I’ve dated or who are gay are not their actual names.
 I do that mostly to keep people safe, which might sound weird.
 The gay community is very small and vulnerable, so I don’t want to “out” someone intentionally.
 I want to respect that some people may not be comfortable being publicly out.
 It’s not an easy thing to do.
 So yes, Gyuna’s boyfriend’s name is Christian, but no, my ex’s name is not Bryce.
-If you had read Tate’s blog story, you probably would’ve noticed that the author’s name is not Tate.
+If you had read Tate’s blog story, you probably noticed that the author's name is not Tate.
 I don’t know if anyone would’ve caught onto that.

 When Mom, Dad, and I were in Palau, they asked me if I had been going on dates.
 I wasn’t ready to come out at that point.
 They probably still stuck to their definition of a “date”: when a guy and a girl plan to do something together and then do it.
 I was curious about what they felt about dating, not merely their definition.
 I decided to ask the questions I used to ask in my atheist days.
 “Why is it important to date?”
 I asked.